 There are a lot of culprits when it comes to meeting productivity-killers, from presenters not being properly prepared, and missing agendas, to overzealous coworkers that invite everyone in the company, to ensure no one feels left out.
 However, the number one productivity-crusher in meetings is ironically the very technology that’s supposed to make it all run efficiently.
+New technology for conference rooms can lead to new issues if not managed properly.
 To make sure you’re prepared to kill it at your next meeting, we’ve rounded up the top five conference room technology issues to be on the lookout for.

 5. Damn Dongles: You’ve prepped for your meeting with more dedication than a Kenyan runner at a marathon.
 You arrive early to set-up and ensure your presentation gets all the love it deserves when panic ensues; your dongle doesn’t fit the A/V setup in the conference room!
 You call IT, praying against the odds they’ve got a cable that will magically fit your device AND connect with theirs, but alas, Ted in accounting beat you to the punch and took the very dongle you need for his stupid meeting.
 Your only options now are to wow the executives with your big-screen presentation on your tiny laptop screen or reschedule the meeting — either way, it doesn’t look good.

 Dongle Solutions: You can solve this puzzle in three words: Wireless Screen Projection!
 The beauty of wireless is just that – you don’t need cables or dongles, and you don’t need IT, for that matter.
 Plus, you can share presentations from any device and bask in the joy of seamless collaboration between multiple users.